 U.S. Senate: 25

-25 women are serving in the U.S. Senate in 2019 (previous record is 23), including 4 women of color.
+25 women are serving in the U.S. Senate in 2020, including 4 women of color.

-9 women won their races for governor in 2018, matching the previous record number of women governors serving simultaneously, in both 2004 and 2007.
+In 2020, nine female governors are serving, a tie with 2004 and 2007 for a record number of women governors serving simultaneously.
 The nine states with women governors are Alabama, Iowa, Kansas, Maine, Michigan, New Mexico, Oregon, Rhode Island, and South Dakota.

 Here in New York, Attorney General Letitia James is the first black woman to hold statewide office.
 Senate Majority Leader Andrea Stewart-Cousins is the first black woman to lead the State Senate.

-In 2019, at least 2,019 women will serve in state legislative offices around the country.
-This includes at least 1,743 women who won in November of 2018.
+In 2020, at least 2,162 women will serve in state legislative offices around the country.
 In New York, women make up 31% of our state legislature.
 This is up from 28% in 2018.